Solar Panel Cost Guide in Randolph, IL (2025 Update)

 EcoWatch's Randolph, IL Solar Cost FAQs

-This is a hard question to answer precisely, because the cost depends on a variety of factors.
-Generally speaking, it costs about $18,800 for a 5-kW system and $37,600 for a 10-kW system after the ITC is applied.
-It will be more expensive if you want additional solar equipment or higher quality panels, or if you have higher-than-average energy needs.
+This is a tough question to answer precisely, because the cost depends on a variety of factors.
+Broadly speaking, it costs about $18,800 for a 5-kW system and $37,600 for a 10-kW system after the ITC is applied.
+You can expect to pay more if you want additional solar equipment or higher quality panels, or if you have higher-than-average energy needs.
 Conversely, you can spend less if you go with a smaller solar panel system or less expensive solar panels.

 Cost is without a doubt one of the most important things to keep in mind when buying solar panels, but other important factors include efficiency, durability, and quality.